Christ Church, Wharton: History

 Christ Church, Wharton, traces its origins to an unconsecrated chapel of ease built c.1835 at the instigation of John Furnival, a curate of Davenham.
 This was the first Anglican religious building in Wharton, and was built to be a challenge to the growth of Methodism in the district.

 The chapel was located at Wharton Bridges.
 Its exact location is unknown, but Wharton Bridges was the original name of the road bridge on Wharton Road, crossing the London and North Western Railway.

 When the parish of Wharton was created in 1843, initially as a district of Davenham parish (it was not until 10 March 1860 that Wharton became a separate ecclesiastical parish), the Wharton Bridges chapel was replaced by a new chapel of ease.
 It was built by James France-France, of Bostock Hall, Bostock, on Crook Lane, at its junction with School Road.
 The new chapel, called Christ's Church, was consecrated on 26 June 1843 by the Bishop of Chester, John Bird Sumner.
 A vicarage was built in 1848, formed from two cottages, at a cost of £673 14s.

 During the 1840s the population of Wharton increased by approximately 27 per cent, from 1,400 persons in 1841 to 1,775 persons in 1851, and Christ's Church chapel of ease was soon considered too small for the parish.
 With money raised from public subscription, including gifts from Princess Victoria of Saxe-Coburg-Saalfeld the queen mother (mother of Queen Victoria), John Bird Sumner (the newly appointed Archbishop of Canterbury) and grants from the Church Building Societies, the chapel was substantially enlarged with a nave, chancel and bell tower.
 The old chapel of ease became the north and south transepts of the new building (called Christ Church), which provided seating on benches for 350 persons.
 The cost of the rebuilding was £1,574 10s 7d, and the church was consecrated on 20 December 1849 by the Bishop of Chester, John Graham.

 In 1913 the chancel was extended, and the church was reconsecrated on 18 October 1913 by the Bishop of Chester, Francis Jayne.

 Present day

 One service is held on Sundays, a morning service, and a Communion service is held each Wednesday morning.
 The church supports missionary groups Open Doors, Gideons International, and AICMAR (African Institute for Contemporary Mission and Research).

 Christ Church is within the Conservative Evangelical tradition of the Church of England.
-As a parish that rejects the leadership/ordination of women, it receives alternative episcopal oversight from the Bishop of Maidstone (currently Rod Thomas).
+As a parish that rejects the leadership/ordination of women, it receives alternative episcopal oversight from the Bishop of Ebbsfleet.